Prussian virtues: Virtues of overall social significance

 It is to these virtues that the obsolete saying that someone does something pour le Roi de Prusse ("for the King of Prussia", i.e. for free, without taking anything in return) is sometimes attributed.

 Virtues of worldview

 Fear of God was considered a Prussian virtue since at least the time of Frederick William I. Under his son, too, it continued to be given high priority, although under the aspect of religious tolerance.
 "Everyone shall be blessed according to his own fashion" became Frederick the Great's leitmotiv.
-His state-sponsored cosmopolitanism also had economic reasons.
+His state-sponsored cosmopolitanism also had economic motives.
 When Frederick allowed Jews into the country, he obliged them to pay high special taxes.

 Typical quotes

-In his novel Der Stechlin, Theodor Fontane had an officer say, "Service is everything, and dashingness is only bravado. [...]
-The truly noble obey not a ruler but a sense of duty.
-What is incumbent upon us is not the pleasure of life, not even love, real love, but only duty.
-This is moreover something specifically Prussian.
-We are distinguished by it above other nations, and even among those who do not understand it and wish us ill, the idea dawns that our superiority arises from it."